 Whelan often uses the storyboard method to tell a biblical tale, derived as much from medieval art as contemporary filmmaking.
 In his version of Christ’s parable of Lazarus and the Rich Man in the Collection, the purple robe of the cake-eating glutton in this life provides a comfort blanket for the beggar in Abraham’s bosom.
 The sore-covered body of Lazarus spans and divides the canvas, reminding us just why the Rich Man is trapped in Hell.
 The dogs cross boundaries, seeking pastry crumbs fallen from the table, while nuzzling their way into Paradise.
 Whelan claims his corgi models have nothing to do with Britain’s royals and if the depiction of the Rich Man brings anyone to mind, keep it to yourself!

 Now living in Connecticut, Whelan has been a willing, witty contributor to church exhibitions organized by the Sacred Art Pilgrim Collection.
 For a show about eye-witnesses to the Crucifixion, he came up with the mixed media painting, The Die is Cast, showing loutish Roman soldiers shooting dice for an eerily animated robe of Christ, while a spike-collared canine and hell cat look on.
 In The Prodigal at Rock Bottom, a commissioned piece from Whelan for a show on this parable, puzzled porkers watch the odd human in their midst get converted amid the slop pails.
+In a spirit-rousing end to the pandemic year of 2021, he painted a portrait of The Sacred Art Pilgrim as a sea-faring Celtic monk in an art-laden coracle navigating storm-tossed seas with a divine wind at his back and the Blessed Isles in sight.
 This is divine comedy in the truest sense.